Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: More Samples of CFG-Bench

 \section{More Samples of CFG-Bench}

 For better demonstration, we show more samples of videos and their corresponding QAs, and correct answers for all tasks in Figs.~\ref{fig:supp_tier1}-\ref{fig:supp_tier4}.
+In particular, Fig.~\ref{fig:supp_tier1} illustrates our gating mechanism without rejecting false premises both correctness and detailness are scored zero.
+Besides, each subjective rating is accompanied by both LLM and human scores, which show high agreement.
 The corresponding samples are vividly presented in the supplementary powerpoint.
 In addition, all QA pairs and ground-truth captions are included in the supplementary JSON files.